Cutwell/canary/README.md

     B -->|Integrity check fails.\n\nResponse is error message.| D C -->|Response is chatbot message.| D[4.
 Return Integrity and Response]
 ```

+What this solution can do:
+* Detect inputs that override an LLMs initial / system prompt.

+What this solution cannot do:
+* Neutralise malicious prompts.

 ## Install